 As part of our circular economy approach to solution providing, known as the box library, U-Build was asked to help supply part of the aesthetic using our stage box system.

-We also provided hired modular staging for the hand-built Gorsedd structure – a powerful feat of collective assembly at the heart of the square.
+We provided modular staging for the hand-built Gorsedd structure – a powerful feat of collective assembly at the heart of the square.
+Our lightweight, flat-pack timber system enabled rapid, demountable construction – ideal for this large-scale, inclusive, temporary intervention in public space.

 This project was a reminder that architecture isn’t just about buildings – it’s about people, participation, and how we shape the spaces where we come together.